-FCRA Compliance Fails And More 2017 HR Lessons
+FCRA Compliance Fails And Other Important HR Lessons

 Update: With recent FCRA decisions pointing in confusingly different directions, don't bank on leniency from the courts.
 You don't want to be the employer facing a class-action lawsuit involving every applicant who ever got a non-compliant disclosure form.
 That means this post (originally published in April) is more relevant than ever.
 Read it to learn from others' mistakes – and make sure your employment background check service does, too.